 The big three — Microsoft, Google, and Mozilla — stopped accepting SHA-1 SSL certificates in 2017 on their browsers after multiple successful attacks.
 SHA-1 was built on principles similar to those used in the design of MD4 and MD5.
 It has a more conservative approach, though.

 Safer, for now, is SHA-2.
 SHA-2 includes several important changes.
 Its family has six hash functions with digests: SHA-224, SHA-256 or 512 bits: SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224, SHA-512/256.

 There are numerous reasons why you should move to SHA-2.
-We also find some useful resources that can help you with this move.
+We also found some useful resources that can help you with this move.

 As a bottom line, SHA-2 is a lot more complicated but is still considered safe.
-However, SHA-2 shares the same structure and mathematical operations as its predecessor (SHA-1)—so it's likely that it will be compromised in the near future.
+However, SHA-2 shares the same structure and mathematical operations as its predecessor (SHA-1)—so it's likely that it will be compromised shortly.
 As such, a new option for the future is SHA-3.